plnh/dbt_project/README.md

 ## Overview

 A simple data pipeline that tracks my gold holdings in real-time.
-Built with just Python & SQL.
+Built with just Python,SQL and dbt.

 As someone who holds physical gold as part of my investment portfolio, I found myself constantly checking spot prices and manually calculating the current value of my holdings.
 So I decided to build a real-time data pipeline that would track my gold's value automatically and provide useful insights.